-Pages '08 facilitates collaboration by tracking the changes made to a document.
-To enable change tracking, click on the Track Changes button in the toolbar.
+Pages facilitates collaboration by tracking the changes made to a document.
+To enable change tracking, select Edit > Track Changes.
 Any changes made to the document after this feature is turned on will appear in change bubbles on the margin of your document.

 You can click on the check mark to accept changes, or on the X to reject them.
 You can also accept and reject changes using the Accept and Reject buttons on the Tracking toolbar that appears once you enable change tracking.
 To accept or reject all changes in a document, click on the options button (the last button on the right of the toolbar) and choose the appropriate option.
-To stop tracking changes, click on the Stop Tracking button in the main toolbar.
+To stop tracking changes, click on the options button and select Turn Off Tracking.